Frequently Asked Questions

 I am interested in study abroad.
 What do I do next?

-The Office of International Programs oversees the study abroad process.
+The Center for Global Education and Fellowships oversees the study abroad process.
 Click here for our steps to studying abroad.

-Salve Regina and the Office of International Programs require students to complete our application process.
+Salve Regina and the Center for Global Education and Fellowships require students to complete our application process.
 Once approved by Salve Regina, students can then apply to the program abroad.
 Most of the time students do not need to speak a foreign language, but this depends on the program.
 If the program’s primary goal is language acquisition, lower levels of language preparation are considered standard.
 It is better to have some prior knowledge of the host country language prior to departure.

 Students must first complete the Salve Regina application in their ViaTRM traveler profile.
 Students approved by Salve Regina must then apply to the program abroad.
 Application procedures may vary based on the type of program offered.
 For example, a resume is necessary when applying for an internship abroad, while students applying to an art program need to submit a portfolio.